kingscode/hit-profit-oauth2-docs/README.md

 In this mail you must specify a Redirect URI which will be the URI that the server should redirect to after the user has authorized your application.
 > For example: https://example.com/oauth/callback

+And the name of your application, this will be visible to the user.
+> For example: HIT My Administration

 ## Tutorial
 ### Requesting tokens
 #### Redirecting for authorization